 See the TAHC Natural Disasters webpage for updated information and resources for the 2024 Texas Panhandle Wildfires.

-Texas Commission on Environmental Quality (TCEQ): TCEQ has staff available to respond to any air/water/waste issues including drinking water and wastewater or emergency response.
-TCEQ staff continue to provide technical assistance on debris and waste management operations.
+Texas Commission on Environmental Quality (TCEQ): TCEQ has staff available to provide technical assistance on debris and waste management operations and to respond to any air/water/waste issues including drinking water and wastewater or emergency response.